DSIW/overtimer/README.md

 ## Motivation

-A lot of other apps are too sufisticated and contain too many features which make the UX cumbersome.
+A lot of other apps are too sophisticated and contain too many features which make the UX cumbersome.
 This app was designed to focus on a very simple UX to achieve the daily tasks with as less clicks as possible.

 ## Features